 If you love artisanal small-batch soaps, quality ingredients, or just the simple feeling of being clean, you probably could have stayed in the curing room all day.
 This last step is where the soap becomes a useable, workable, shippable product.
 Flavors from the many recipes they make, sit waiting to firm up enough to be beveled and smoothed down into presentable sellable bars.

-All the soap is smoothed to look more presentable for shelf but also to ensure quality control.
-Each bar weighs as close to 4oz as possible.
-Though between us, most weigh more, one of the ways MoonDance customers get a little more for the average bar purchase.
+All the soap is smoothed to look more presentable for the shelf but also to ensure quality control.
+Each bar weighs as close to 4oz as possible (though between us, most weigh more, one of the ways MoonDance customers get a little more for the average bar purchase).
 The shavings from this process are also repurposed and incorporated into the Confetti Rebatch Bars.

-Unbeknownst to us, a special custom batch was resting awaiting Ms. Tracie’s arrival, a customer co-op edition and sneak peek for all reading this article.
+Unbeknownst to us, a special custom batch was awaiting Ms. Tracie’s arrival, a custom Co-op edition and sneak peek for all reading this article.
 This bar is not yet out so you’ll just have to come in and speak to our resident herbalist herself to get the lowdown on this special batch.

 “You can’t make soap today to sell tomorrow” Sam exclaimed, and Jess nodded with a big toothy grin, because though it might seem obvious, it really isn’t apparent how much work soap takes.
 In fact, that was a big part of this interview, the scheduling of the demo.
 We wanted to ensure that we recorded the process of making soap, knowing that everyone loves a “Mr. Rogers” style behind the scene, and that meant Jess and Sam had to set up the ingredients 24 hours ahead of time.